mkagenius/demo-apps/generic-embedded/README.md

 # demonstration application - Embedded

-This is our May 2015 top neural network for large-scale object recognition.
+This is our January 2016 top neural network for large-scale object recognition.
 It has been trained to recognize most typical home indoor/outdoor objects in our daily life.
-It was trained with more that 10 M images on a private dataset.
+It was trained with more that 32 M images on a private dataset.
 It can serve as good pair of eyes for your machines, robots, drones and all your wonderful creations!

 <!--[![icon](icon.jpg|width=400px)]-->
 <a href="icon"><img src="icon.jpg" align="center" height="400" width="400" ></a>